frimik/vim-winclipper/README.md

 ## How it works

-After you yank something in vim, you can use the command `:WriteRegister` to write a file to your `/vagrant` share ..., then a persistant python process on your windows host (that you need to start yourself) listens to filesystem events on that particular file and smashes it into your windows clipboard...
+After you yank something in vim, you can use the command `:WriteRegister` to write a file to your `/vagrant` share as `/vagrant/vimregister.txt` ..., then a persistant python process on your windows host (that you need to start yourself) like `python clipper.py ~/vimregister.txt` listens to filesystem events on that particular file and smashes it into your windows clipboard...

 ## Usage